-Upon entrance into a host F. tularensis is exposed to an iron-starvation environment.
+When inside the host F. tularensis, is exposed to an iron-starvation environment.
 A number of studies have evaluated the effects of iron starvation on gene expression in F. tularensis.
 A global analysis of gene expression found that at least 80 genes were either up- or down-regulated at least two-fold in iron poor environments.
-Some specific genes were found to have a Fur box upstream of the gene affecting expression.
-The Fur box is bound by Fur-protein and ferrous iron complexes, which subsequently can repress expression of downstream genes.
-The protein siderophore is up-regulated in iron-deplete environments, as it is an iron acquisitioning protein.
+Some of these genes have a Fur box upstream of the gene affecting expression.
+The Fur box is bound by the transcription factor Fur which represses gene expression in iron-replete conditions, when it coordinates ferrous iron.
+Among the genes regulated by Fur and increased in iron-depleted environments are those encoding a siderophore, a molecule important for iron acquisition.
 Additionally, some virulence genes were found to be up-regulated (Deng et al., 2006; Lenčo et al., 2007; Sullivan et al., 2006).

-Similarly to iron, F. tularensis is exposed to a magnesium-poor environment within hosts due to immune strategies.
+Similarly to iron, F. tularensis is exposed to a magnesium-poor environment within hosts.
 Two major genes have been identified to be differently regulated in magnesium-deplete environments in F. tularensis.
 Like with iron starvation, these genes appear to play a role in magnesium uptake.
-However, they have also been identified as important for virulence as deletion of these genes, fmvA and fmvB, led to attenuation in mice .
-(Wu et al., 2016)
+However, they have also been identified as important for virulence as deletion of these genes, fmvA and fmvB, led to attenuation in mice (Wu et al., 2016).

-Once again, as F. tularensis moves into a host environment, it can be exposed to spermine, a natural polyamine used by eukaryotes for normal cell maintenance (Igarashi & Kashiwagi, 2019).
-A study looking at the effects of spermine on F. tularensis, indicated that presence of spermine may act as a novel trigger of host environment infection.
-In particular, as related to gene expression, insertion sequence (IS) elements and nearby genes within the F. tularensis genome appeared to be triggered by the presence of spermine (Carlson et al., 2009).
+In the host environment, F. tularensis can be exposed to spermine, a natural polyamine used by eukaryotes for normal cell maintenance (Igarashi & Kashiwagi, 2019).
+A study looking at the effects of spermine on F. tularensis revealed that presence of spermine influences gene expression.
+In particular, insertion sequence (IS) elements and nearby genes within the F. tularensis genome appeared to be induced by the presence of spermine (Carlson et al., 2009).

-Throughout its life stages, F. tularensis is exposed to a number of environments which vary in their nutrient availability and specific stressors.
 As with any microbe, a number of in vitro growth conditions have been explored for laboratory cultivation of F. tularensis.
-One of these in vitro growth medias is Chamberlain’s Defined Media (CDM).
-Growth in CDM has been found to generally increase virulence protein abundance in F. tularensis (Carlson et al., 2007; Meibom & Charbit, 2010).
+One of these in vitro growth mediums is Chamberlain’s Defined Media (CDM).
+Growth in CDM has been found to generally increase the abundance of F. tularensis virulence proteins (Carlson et al., 2007; Meibom & Charbit, 2010).

-Another growth media used in lab cultivation of F. tularensis is cysteine heart agar with hemoglobin (CHAH).
-To the best of our knowledge, there are currently no resports comparing gene regulation or response to growth on CHAH of F. tularensis, as compared to other media types.
+Another media commonly used in lab cultivation of F. tularensis is cysteine heart agar with hemoglobin (CHAH).
+To the best of our knowledge, there are no reports comparing gene regulation or response to growth on CHAH of F. tularensis as compared to other media types.

 Results